aberges-grd/sql-mesh-quickstart/README.md

 Apparently the CLI of `sqlmesh` exposes much of the functionality.
 By creating "plans" (`sqlmesh plan`), you add environments such as prod, dev or test.

+When executing the plan after changing a SQL query (model), it prompts you for a backfill.
+I still don't get this.

+> **Important** You can use `sqlmesh init -t dbt` to import a DBT project.